Tips From The Trade: Which Direction Should You Install Your Ceramic Floor Tile?

 It's best to dry lay out a checkerboard pattern, starting in the center of the room and working your way out to the perimeter.
 Once you are happy with the layout, you can start to actually install the tiles.

-For even more help choosing the right pattern, check out MSI's Tile Pattern Tool that lets you try on different pattern layouts until you find the look that you love.
+For even more help choosing the right pattern, check out MSI's Tile Pattern Tool which lets you try on different pattern layouts until you find the look that you love.